huikul/DexterousGrasp/README.md

 # Introduction
-**Please don't spread this repository online before our paper is accepted.**
+**Please don't spread this repository online before our paper is published.**

 ## Abstract